-> Methodological Articles describe (a) new or innovative approaches to research and practice; (b) explain modifications to existing methods and procedures; or (c) discuss quantitative, qualitative, or mixed methods approaches to data analysis.
+Methodological Articles describe (a) new or innovative approaches to research and practice; (b) explain modifications to existing methods and procedures; or (c) discuss the quantitative, qualitative, or mixed-methods approach(s) to data analysis.
 Typically, these articles follow APA (2020; 7th ed.) guidelines (Section 1.8).

 Case Studies define a problem within a specific context (e.g., college, university, organization, community); describe a research-based solution; and/or identify areas for deeper understanding, improvement, or action related to student affairs assessment, research, and evaluation.
-Typically, these studies follow APA (2020; 7th ed.) guidelines for qualitative articles (Section 1.2).
+These studies typically follow APA (2020; 7th ed.) guidelines for qualitative articles (Section 1.2).
 However, case studies may include quantitative or mixed methods (Sections 1.2 and 1.3).

 Reviews summarize and analyze the full range of resources (e.g., book, media) available to student affairs assessment practitioners.
 Authors should summarize the purpose and content of the resource.
-Then, the author should critically evaluate the resource and its value for student affairs assessment leaders and higher education professionals.
+The author should then critically evaluate the resource and its value for student affairs assessment leaders and higher education professionals.

 APA (2020; 7th ed.) provides guidance on multiple manuscript formats that align with one or more of our accepted manuscript types.